smaht-dac/submitr/docs/source/credentials.rst

 Credentials
 ===========

-If you have been designated as a submitter for the project, and plan to use spreadsheet-based submission system (``smaht-submitr``) to view, upload, create, or update data from/to the SMaHT data portal, you are required to obtain and setup an access and secret key from the SMaHT data portal.
+If you have been designated as a submitter for the SMaHT project, and plan to use spreadsheet-based submission system (i.e. ``smaht-submitr``) to view, upload, create, or update data from/to the SMaHT data portal, you are required to obtain and setup an access and secret key (i.e. `credentials`) from the SMaHT data portal.
 These must stored in a specific format and file on your local system.
 Please follow these steps below to get your access keys and configure your local system for ``smath-submitr`` usage.